-The course involves a series of set tasks.
+The L1 DLP involves a series of set tasks.
 You use the set books plus your own life experiences to find answers and write them down.
 Your mentor highlights areas where you may have missed something, and responds to any questions you have on the course material so as to clear up areas that you are not sure of.

-How long does it take to complete?
+How long does it take to complete a DLP?

-The DLP study programme has been created around the set books, which present the original method as laid down by Dr Bach.
+The L1 DLP study programme has been created around the set books, which present the original method as laid down by Dr Bach.
 So the answer is, yes, you do need to have the two set books even if you already own or have read other books.